-- Rub a sneaky spot on the wall in a small circle for about 8-10 seconds
+- rub a sneaky, inconspicuous spot on the wall in a small circle for about 8-10 seconds

 If you paint over oil with latex your paint WILL peel off, I pinky-promise.
 Latex paint will not stick to oil paint, therefore you need to set up a new foundation for the latex paint to stick to.
 Sanding is NOT enough.
 Using a 2 in 1 product is not enough (or better cross your fingers it works, because if it doesn’t you are hooped.)

-- When you have a patch bigger than 2″ or so many small patches that your wall is more drywall filler than it is paint
+- when you have a patch bigger than two inches OR so many small patches that your wall is more drywall filler than it is paint

 - before you paint a bright colour (a colour without any black in it)

 - before you paint OVER a bright colour